JetBrains/YouTrackSharp/README.md

 ##Issue Tracking and Feature Requests##

-Please log all issues here: http://youtrack.codebetter.com/issues/YTSRP
+Please log all issues in YouTrack on Codebetter: http://youtrack.codebetter.com/issues/YTSRP